 Be sure to add Emergency Sub Plans.

-Keep it flexible.
-The best sub plans can work anytime of year and don’t rely on your students remembering what you taught last Tuesday.
+Keep it simple and flexible.
+The best sub plans don’t rely on your students remembering what you taught last Tuesday, and they can work any time of year without a lot of explaining.

 What’s the “Extra Time Folder” in your Substitute Teacher Binder?